samtenna/yew/examples/timer/README.md

 The example mainly demonstrates the use of [`gloo_timer`](https://docs.rs/gloo-timers/ ) and [`gloo_console_timer`](https://docs.rs/gloo-console/latest/gloo_console/struct.Timer.html) but also makes use of some more advanced web console features.

-## Improvements

-- Apply the concept to something more fun than just a dry technical demonstration